Mustapha Sangaré

-Mustapha Sangaré (born 24 December 1998) is a French professional footballer who plays as a forward for Championnat National club Borgo on loan from Amiens.
+Mustapha Sangaré (born 24 December 1998) is a professional footballer who plays as a forward for Bulgarian First League club Levski Sofia.
+Born in France, he represents the Mali national team.

-Career
+Club career

 An amateur footballer for most of his early career, Sangaré signed a professional contract with Amiens SC on 6 November 2020.
 He first joined local club La Camillienne at age fifteen, where he started to coach kids at the age of seventeen.
 In doing so, he climbed 10 divisions from the start of the career into the Ligue 2.
 Sangaré made his professional debut with Amiens in a 0–0 Ligue 2 tie with Ajaccio on 22 December 2020.

 On 30 September 2022, Sangaré was loaned to Borgo.

+On 27 July 2023, Sangaré left Amiens and signed a two-year contract with Portuguese Liga 3 club Varzim.

+International career

+Sangaré was born in France to a Malian father and Senegalese mother.
+He was called up to the Mali national team for a set of 2026 FIFA World Cup qualification matches in March 2025.
+On 24 March 2025, Sangaré earned his first cap, coming on as a late second half substitute in the 0:0 away draw with the Central African Republic in a 2026 World Cup qualifier.